wrm65/Capstone-Project-2024/docs/project_report.md

 ## Project Report

-- This project is a culmination of the completion of the six months programme on Machine Learning and Artificial Intelligence.
+- <b>This project is a culmination of the completion of the six months programme on Machine Learning and Artificial Intelligence.</b>
-- In Module 2: Introduction to Machine Learning, we learned about the ten steps of a typical machine learning project and, in completing this final project, these are the steps that were applied:
+- In Module 2: Introduction to Machine Learning, we learned about the ten steps of a typical machine learning project.
+- In completing this final project, these are the steps that were applied:
    <p>
     <ol type="1">
      <li><b>Define the purpose of the ML project</b>